ABOUT THIS ONLINE WORKSHOP

-Sessions are organized around the following topics: identity and culture (self, school, and classroom), lesson design and pedagogy, building successful professional relationships, communication and feedback, and sustaining a career in teaching.
+Sessions are organized around the following topics: identity and culture (self, school, and learning environment); lesson design and pedagogy, whether online, face-to-face, or in a blended approach; building successful professional relationships; communication and feedback; and sustaining a career in teaching.

 Led by master teachers, administrators, and guest presenters, this respected program provides participants with personalized attention and specific instruction that is adaptable for all grade levels.
-Emphasis is placed on modeling and using best practices for lesson planning, classroom management, and assessment as well as on developing communication skills, cultural competencies, and confidence as an advisor and leader.
+Emphasis is placed on modeling and using best practices for lesson planning, classroom management, and assessment, as well as on developing time management and communication skills, cultural competencies, and confidence as an advisor and leader.
 Even seasoned teachers find useful tools and benefit from the opportunity to work with top educators in a supportive, inclusive atmosphere.

 ABOUT THE FACILITATORS

 Malika Carter spent her twenties teaching in independent schools in California and Arizona, staffing for President Clinton and Minority Whip Steny Hoyer (D-MD), and working in high tech in Colorado.
 Malika received her California teaching credential in 2003 from Mills College and spent three years teaching fourth grade in San Leandro before joining the Live Oak faculty in 2005.
 After teaching fourth grade for four years, Malika moved to the position of seventh grade Humanities teacher.